-A few years ago I helped a local school put together a space science day.
+A few years ago, I helped a local school create a space science day.
 We had a whole afternoon of Tim Peake and International Space Station themed activities.
-The idea was to take the children on a journey starting with whole class film canister rockets, followed by a docking with the ISS game, then an orbiting demonstration.
-After that the children had free choice of several interactive space themed experiments, investigations and challenges such as squeezy rockets, making craters and robotic arms.
-The afternoon worked really well and would be great for World Space Week or British Science Week.
+The idea was to take the children on a journey starting with whole class film canister rockets, followed by a docking with the ISS game, and then an orbiting demonstration.
+After that, the children had free choice of several interactive space-themed experiments, investigations and challenges, such as squeezy rockets, making craters and robotic arms.
+The afternoon worked well and would be great for World Space Week or British Science Week.

 Space Science Ideas for World Space Week

-If you’d like to find out more, I’ve put together an experiment pack detailing all our plans.
+If you’d like to learn more, I’ve assembled an experiment pack detailing all our plans.

 You can also download our challenge cards for use on activity tables.
 Each one states the aim of the challenge with extension ideas to keep everyone busy.